What is the Difference Between Manufacturing Drawings and Engineering Drawings?

 - Hardware requirements

 With the above information, manufacturing drawings set the stage for how various MEP components, steel members and other components will be designed and manufactured.
 Manufacturing drawings communicate the specifications which are required to fabricate any part.
 They also act as the foundation for planning the design and manufacturing process.

 Combining Manufacturing and Engineering Drawings is necessary for the success of any project

-We discussed how engineering drawings are different from manufacturing drawings; not only in terms of the information they provide but also in terms of how they are developed.
+We discussed how engineering drawings are different from the manufacturing drawings; not only in terms of the information they provide but also in terms of how they are developed.
 However, for a smooth and consistent construction process, it is important for both of these to come together.
-Successful architects provide combination of both these drawings for a full-fledged construction process to begin.
+Successful architects provide a combination of both for a full-fledged construction process to begin.

 Maximum Value.
 Achieved.